mirror-shades/popaman/README.md

 ---

-Feel free to explore, contribute, and customize Portman to fit your portable application management needs!
+Feel free to explore, contribute, and customize popaman to fit your portable application management needs!

 ## TODO

-- [x] Usage: portman <command> [options]
+- [x] Usage: popaman <command> [options]
 - [x] install <package> Install a package (currently only supports installing from a downloaded binary)
 - [x] install <package> -g Install a package globally
 - [x] global <package> -a Add package to global list